Skip to main content

 1. The pattern in Figure 8.4.3 is marked by:

-1. Zonal Flow across the entire United States
+1. Zonal flow across the entire United States

 4. All of these features except for a

-2. For the Eastern Trough, A “bullseye” of higher isotach values indicates
+2. For the Eastern Trough, a “bullseye” of higher isotach values indicates

-1. A calm area of winds
+1. An area of calm winds

 2. A Jet Streak

-3. Such areas are present
+3. Such areas are present:

 1. Over Northern New York and Southern Canada